peterhinch/micropython_ra8875/docs/GUI.md

 >>> import micropython_ra8875.driver.cal
 ```
 The top left and bottom right corners of the visible screen should be
 identified by yellow lines.
-If this does not occur, check your `tft_local.py`
+If this does not occur, check your
-file for the correct pin numbers and display size; check your wiring.
+`driver/tft_local.py` file for the correct pin numbers and display size; check
+your wiring.

 Using a stylus for accuracy, touch the intersection of the top left lines.
 Repeat for the bottom right corner.
 The REPL will show the coordinates read by
 the device.
 The last values read for each corner will be retained.
 Quit the
 program with `ctrl-c`: it will ask if you want to keep these readings.
 If you
-confirm the data will be stored on the target (in the file `tft_local.py`).
+confirm, the data will be stored on the target (in the file
+`driver/tft_local.py`).

 It is suggested that you then run one or more of the demos.
 Hit `ctrl-d` to
 reset the board and issue (for example):